 Lawyers, paralegals and professionals support all of Mecklenburg County.
 Tenants facing eviction, low income senior citizens, immigrants, and the working poor can call on the non-profit law firm for free legal advice.
 Free eviction defense, help in applying for section 8 affordable rent subsidized homes, benefits, and more may be offered.

-Emergency referral line and United Way supported agencies in Charlotte.
+Emergency referral line to rental assistance programs and United Way supported agencies in Charlotte.
 There is rent and deposit help (both security and utility deposits) from charities and churches that only service the immediate area.
 Financial aid for housing needs and crisis support is offered.
 There is a shelter and transitional housing for families and children, including emergency funds for rental expenses.
 Call 211.

 Union Crisis Assistance Ministry